alexisbellido/ansible-and-docker/README.rst

   $ docker attach container-id

 The container had to be started (docker run) with -it for the key sequence to work.
 Use CTRL+c or exit to stop the container.
-See `docker attacj <https://docs.docker.com/engine/reference/commandline/attach/#parent-command>`_.
+See `docker attach <https://docs.docker.com/engine/reference/commandline/attach/>`_.